Saving old trees by pollarding can be done by sawing off the top half of the trunk to lighten the load on the base.

 Unfortunately a small mongoose has taken up residence in the brushwood.
 We have seen it a couple times moving at very high speed so I could not be sure whether it had a black-tipped tail or not.
 No matter, all this undergrowth makes for perfect protection and we think a new home for the little beastie; she has moved in.
 The chickens have taken a beating.

 On the plus side the solar panels are beaming.
-With the sun dropping in the northern sky, below tall trees as we approach the equinox, it’s not generally a good time for those off the grid; they still have most of their leaves.
+With the sun dropping in the northern sky every year, below tall trees as we approached the winter solstice, it was not generally a good time for those off the grid; they still had most of their leaves.

-The PVs are in shadow until midmorning.
-Now that impediment is relieved for a few years and certainly we need that extra sunshine; grid-failure is with us daily in the foreseeable future and many fear for ever.
+The PVs were in shadow until mid morning.
+Now that impediment has been removed for a few years and certainly we need that extra sunshine; frequent grid-failure is with us for the foreseeable future and many fear for ever.

-The tree fella has assured us the liquid amber will regrow; the stumps are pretty ugly right now but hopefully in spring will become presentable again.
+The tree fella assured us the trees would regrow; and so they have.
+But the stumps were pretty ugly until spring rains made them presentable again.
 We bless the person who planted all those wonderful saplings and many shrubs in our garden; a true labour of love.

 You can save an old tree.
 It will cost a pretty penny but don’t try doing it yourself; leaving the ground, chainsaw in hand is only for professionals.

-It is heartbreaking to see our old favourite tree reduced to bare trunks but it will recover; it's an old friend.
+It was heartbreaking to see our favourite old tree reduced to bare trunks but it recovered; it's an ancient friend.

-Happiness is a place between having too little and too much.
+Happiness is a place between having not enough and too much.

 - Finnish proverb